fireship-io/fireship.io/hugo/content/courses/angular/app-shell.md

 ### Step 1 - Update the App Component

-Nesting components inside each other is known as *transclusion*.
+Nesting components inside each other is known as *transclusion*:

 {{< file "html" "app.component.html" >}}
 {{< highlight html >}}